Get bullied

 Unc

-“in my day we didn't text about the gym. we just went.”
+“in my day our phones didn't buzz about the gym. we just went.”

 Why getting